-Intraperitoneal is described as space within the peritoneum.
-The peritoneum is the membrane (thin tissue) that lines the abdominal cavity and surrounds your abdominal organs.
-Chemotherapy can be administered directly into this space to treat cancers of the abdominal region such as gastric (stomach), appendiceal (appendix), and ovarian.
+Intraperitoneal is the space within the peritoneum.
+The peritoneum is the membrane (thin tissue) that lines the abdominal (belly) cavity and surrounds your abdominal organs.
+Intraperitoneal chemotherapy can be given directly into this space to treat cancers of the stomach (gastric), appendix (appendiceal), and ovaries.

 There are two types of IP chemotherapy.
-The first type is infused through a port in the abdomen and is administered in either the hospital or an outpatient (clinic) setting.
-The second type, referred to as Hyperthermic Intraperitoneal Chemotherapy (HIPEC), is administered in the operating room after surgery to debulk tumor tissue.
-The chemotherapy is warmed and infused directly into the intraperitoneal cavity.
+The first type is given through a port in the abdomen and is done in the hospital or an outpatient (clinic) setting.
+The second type, called Hyperthermic Intraperitoneal Chemotherapy (HIPEC), is given in the operating room after surgery to remove part or all of the tumor, also called debulking.
+The chemotherapy is warmed and put directly into the intraperitoneal cavity.